GeaRSiX/BitIt/README.md

 The game continues until you take a wrong action or miss an action.
 **See how high a score you can get!**

+## Animations

+I found myself writing a lot of animation loops and images for the 5x5 LED matrix, so I put them into img.h.

+The images are MicroBitImage objects and all have comments showing exactly what they output.
+The animations are functions which use the defined images and also have comments explaining exactly what they do.

+**This img.h header has evolved into it's own project, see [MicroIMG-library](https://github.com/GeaRSiX/MicroIMG-library)

 ## Controls